stackneo/Lecture-Bot/README.md

-# Reza-Bot
+# Lecture-Bot

 This is my first discord bot project designed for fun and to help Uni of Leicester students out with module material.

 This is very much a WIP bot right now.
 Check roadmap for planned future features/expand on current features.